gitforwork2/gitforwork.github.io/_drafts/visa/2017-02-06-H1b-proposed-bills.md

 comments: true
 description: New H1b bills proposed so far in Congress
 ---
-1) Double the pay to 130K
-2) Minimum pay to 100K
 3) Stop outsourcing by state
 4) Trump's executive order